473105/Pb-and-J-Relay/README.md

 3. Harvest the Plex libraries you want to preserve.
 4. Move to Jellyfin.
 5. Enter the Jellyfin URL and API key.
-6. Select the Jellyfin user whose watched/resume state should be updated.
+6. Select the Jellyfin user whose libraries should be displayed.
 7. Load Jellyfin libraries.
 8. Harvest Jellyfin archive data.
 9. Compare Plex and Jellyfin archives.
 10. Resolve conflicts and review likely or similar matches.
 11. Prepare a migration plan.
+To include user history, pair and queue users in **User History Transfer**, then click **Add Queue List to Migration Plan**.
 12. Apply the current plan to Jellyfin.
 13. Let Jellyfin perform the final scan.
 14. Review Jellyfin in the browser or app.